Margaret's House in Hermitage, TN

 Pros

-• pro The place is coming up and looking great, and it is quiet and peaceful.
+• pro The place is coming up and looking great, and it’s quiet and peaceful.

-• pro The landlord is very amazing and sweet; she always keeps everything together.
+• pro The landlord is amazing and sweet, keeping everything together.

-• pro Ms. Denita is absolutely amazing, the best property manager, who gets the job done and truly cares.
+• pro Ms. Denita is absolutely amazing—the best property manager who truly cares.

-• pro A visitor notes that the young lady in the office made them feel welcome and they would love to move in.
+• pro The young office staff member made visitors feel welcome and hopeful to move in.

-• pro The apartments are fairly nice inside and are well maintained.
+• pro The apartments are fairly nice inside and well maintained.

 Cons

-• pro The new office manager is described as rude and unprofessional.
+• pro The new office manager is described as very rude and unprofessional, belittling tenants for asking questions.

-• pro The office is rarely open and applications are not being accepted.
+• pro The office is never open and applications have not been accepted for years.

 Review